PatrickDegner/DataencryptionSFTPUpload/README.md

 # Usage

-Create your Key for the symmetric encryption
+Create your Key for the symmetric encryption.
 <br />
+Functions found in app.py
 <br />

 ![image](https://user-images.githubusercontent.com/108484798/178458922-018e05b5-460e-4bbe-a16f-c70b6365cdd8.png)
 <br />
 <br />

-Ive used this nice .jpg but you can use your csv,txt,json whatever you want.
+Ive used this nice .jpg but you can use your csv,txt,json,xlsx whatever you want.
 <br />
 <br />
 ![image](https://user-images.githubusercontent.com/108484798/178459852-f2f2c5a0-674b-4e63-a64c-e237f5100b98.png)